Difference Between Mortgage Banker vs Broker

 A mortgage broker is free to work with any lending institution, whereas the same is not applicable in the case of a mortgage banker.
 Another significant distinction between a mortgage banker and a mortgage broker could be the fact that the former acts as a direct lender, whereas the latter acts as a mediator between the former and the loan applicant (borrower).

-A mortgage banker is entitled to receive a salary and such other incentives (if any) from the banking institution he is currently employed in.
+A mortgage banker is entitled to receive a salary and other incentives (if any) from the banking institution he is currently employed in.
 On the other hand, a mortgage broker is entitled to receive a commission for his services, which are generally settled by offering a percentage of the loan amount passed.
 Sometimes, they might also work on a flat commission amount instead of a percentage of the loan amount.

 This is a guide to the Mortgage Banker vs Broker.
 Here we discuss the difference between Mortgage Banker vs Broker, along with key differences, infographics, & a comparison table.
 You can also go through our other related articles to learn more–